bitsofcotton/p1/README.md

 # bitsofcotton/p1
-Eliminate invariant structure from given series if argument is proper.
+Eliminate invariant structure from given series if argument is proper and series is deterministic.

 # Contexts
 There exists toeplitz matrix and their solver faster algorithms,